tarof429/stuckathome/aws_certified_solutions_architect/README.md

 To scale the availability of your application, you need to know how to configure auto scaling and how to place an elastic load balancer to distribute traffic to your EC2 instances.

-Scaling up, otherwise known as vertical scaling, means to add or subtract system resources such as CPU, memory and disk.
+Scaling up, otherwise known as vertical scaling, means to add system resources such as CPU, memory and disk to an EC2 instance.
 Scaling out, on the other hand, means to add or subtract EC2 instances.

-EC2 auto scaling is able to scale in or scale out depending on metrics obtained from CloudWatch logs indicating CPU usage or instance failure.
+EC2 auto scaling is able to scale in or scale out depending on metrics obtained from CloudWatch logs indicating CPU usage or instance health.
 Below are some key points:

-- EC2 auto scaling launches and terminates instances dynamically.
+- EC2 auto scaling launches and terminates instances dynamically

 - Scaling is horizontal (scales out)